pepega90/elix_wallet/README.md

 - **Message Broker**: RabbitMQ (using Broadway for message processing)
 - The gateway service sends messages to RabbitMQ, which routes them to the appropriate service (User Service or Wallet Service).

+## Monitoring and Metrics
+The application includes monitoring and observability tools to ensure reliable operation and performance tracking:

+- **Prometheus**: Collects real-time metrics from the services, such as request counts, response times, and error rates.
+- **Grafana**: Provides a dashboard to visualize the metrics collected by Prometheus.

 ## Getting Started

 ### Prerequisites